What We Find in the Dark

 A witchy retelling of the “Twelve Days of Christmas” that leaves the holiday season a little too red… An under-the-sea origin story after a baby is abandoned from the side of a boat in a wooden crate… A grandmother singing a werewolf home… A mother who loses her child inside an abandoned house where she hears laughing—and screaming—in the walls… A guy suspicious he’s trapped in his own rendition of The Truman Show after a long drive that seemed to go nowhere… A teen who thinks the BMV is run by vampires looking for insurance money… and more.

 What We Find in the Dark is filled with dark retellings and quirky renditions of the normal and mundane things we overlook in everyday life.
-Equally a collection for lovers of horror stories and a contender for those experiencing the genre for the first time, and just in time for the end of Spooky Summer 2022.
+Equally a collection for lovers of horror stories and a contender for those experiencing the genre for the first time, and just in time for spooky season.

 Black As Black

 Black As Black is a dark, contemporary retelling of Hocus Pocus—a deep dive into that world and an exploration of the true darkness behind the Sanderson Sisters.
 There are three young, incredibly gorgeous women with a terrible secret.
 The legend of a black cat.
 More children missing than their town can count.
-And a curse that keeps the town from telling anyone beyond their borders.
+And a curse placed along the border of the town that prevents everyone from calling for help.

 But surely, how bad could it be?